roberto-nai/ECTEL2023/README.md

 # Process mining on students’ web learning traces: a case study with an ethnographic analysis
 ## EC-TEL 2023: Eighteenth European Conference on Technology Enhanced Learning

+The "figure" folder contains full-size images.
 The "pdf" folder contains the article.
 The "poster" folder contains the article in poster format.

 If you use it, please cite: